Syrinca/Syrinca/README.md

 ### Personal Stuff:

-- 🖨 I’m currently working with Batch, C, C++, C#, etc.
+- 🖨 I’m working with Batch, C, C++, C#, etc.
-- 🧮 I’m currently exploring UNIX.
+- 🧮 I’m exploring UNIX.
 - 💀 Fun fact: All disclaimers are but a mere cloak.

 ### My Hobbies: